Domestic Animals Act 1994 - dangerous and menacing dog declarations (review)

 What happens to the original decision if I apply to VCAT for a review?

-If a review application is made to VCAT about a decision made by a council or an authorised officer, the decision takes effect in accordance with the determination of the Tribunal.
+If a review application is made to VCAT about a decision made by a council or an authorised officer, the decision takes effect according to VCAT's determination.

 What can VCAT order?